DurgaAddepalli/gh-actions/README.md

 \# Run the script
 python copy\_if\_needed.py ./data/report.json ./output/reports/

-**Expected Output:**

-📁 Target directory not found.
-Creating missing directory: 'output/reports'
-📄 Copied 'report.json' to 'output/reports'

-If you run it again, the output will be:

-✅ Directory already exists: 'output/reports'
-📄 Copied 'report.json' to 'output/reports'

-### **How It Works**

-1. **Argument Parsing**: It uses argparse to accept two required arguments: source\_file and target\_dir.
-2. **Source File Validation**: It first checks if the source\_file actually exists.
-If not, it prints an error and exits.
-3. **Directory Check**: It uses pathlib.Path to check if the target\_dir exists and is a directory.
-4. **Directory Creation**: If the directory is missing, it creates it using pathlib.Path.mkdir(parents=True, exist\_ok=True).
-The parents=True flag ensures that all parent folders in the path are also created (similar to the mkdir \-p command in Linux).
-5. **File Copy**: Finally, it uses shutil.copy() to copy the file from the source to the target destination.

-## **Task 2: GitHub Actions PR Email Notifier**
+## **Task 2: GitHub Actions PR Merged Notifier**

-A GitHub Actions workflow (.github/workflows/pr-notify.yml) that automatically sends an email notification when a pull request is opened against a specific branch.
+A GitHub Actions workflow (.github/workflows/pr-merged-notify.yml) that automatically sends an email notification when a pull request is **successfully merged** into a specific branch.

 ### **Purpose**

-This workflow keeps stakeholders informed about new development work in real-time.
-It's particularly useful for private repositories where team leads, QA engineers, or project managers need immediate notification of pending changes.
+This workflow keeps stakeholders informed about successfully integrated code changes.
+It provides a clear signal that a feature or fix has been incorporated into a key branch like develop or main, which is crucial for coordinating testing, deployment, or further development efforts.

 ### **Setup and Configuration**